galaxyproject/galaxy-hub/src/events/GCC2015/BoFs/GalaxyScientists/index.md

 <div class='left'><a href='/src/Events/GCC2015/BoFs/index.md'><img src="/src/Images/Logos/GCC2015BoFs300.png" alt="GCC2015 BoFs!" width="160" /></a></div>

-This page describes the **!GalaxyScientists** [Birds of a Feather](/src/Events/GCC2015/BoFs/index.md) Meetup held at [GCC2015](http://gcc2015.tsl.ac.uk/).
+This page describes the **GalaxyScientists** [Birds of a Feather](/src/Events/GCC2015/BoFs/index.md) Meetup held at [GCC2015](http://gcc2015.tsl.ac.uk/).
 Don't worry if you don't know what this group is .. the BoF is intended to define and create it!

 <br />
 ## Description